trytomakeyouprivate/main/README.md

 - review of SELinux policies
 - plus more...

+Ideas:
+- restore captive portal functionality (no DNSCrypt, automatic DNS, no HTTPS enforced)

 ## Suggested Requirements
-- installation of Silverblue (or other version of immutable Fedora) on a LUKS 2 encrypted HDD/SSD (recent encryption)
+- Installation of Silverblue (or other version of immutable Fedora) on a LUKS 2 encrypted HDD/SSD ()
 - Dont use a root account, create an administrative user with sudo rights
 - Update your current system and save a snapshot with `sudo ostree admin pin 1` (0: staged, 1:current, 2-x: other ones)